Fred-Nonso/A-Piece-of-My-Mind/README.md

 # A-Piece-of-My-Mind
-Knowing and doing is a whole lot of accomplishment for me I am eager to learn as fast as I can to improve my skill in programming in order to effectively translate my ideas into reality.
+Knowing and doing is a whole lot of accomplishment for me, I am eager to learn as fast as I can to improve my skill in programming in order to effectively translate my ideas into reality.
 This I hope to do by heard wor and deligence,